rmathena79/breaker-bot/README.md

 * Create a file ./credentials.py describing how to connect to your database.
 See credentials_example.py for an example.
 * Optionally, add some more Project Gutenberg text files to ./data/intake/local if you want them encrypted without going into source control
 * From the top directory, run ./librarian.py to populate the database and create encrypted files
-* Launch Jupyter Notebook and open modeler.ipynb to create whatever models you need.
+* Optionally, launch Jupyter Notebook and open modeler.ipynb to create whatever models you need.
 There are notes at the top of the file to help.
+* Launch Jupyter Notebook and open report.ipynb.
+Run all the cells to populate the data and graphs.
 * ...

 # Citations